bytecodealliance/wasmtime/cranelift/docs/ir.rst

 into smaller parts.

 A live range is split by creating new SSA values that are copies or the original value or each other.
-The copies are created by inserting :inst:`copy`, :inst:`spill`, or :inst:`fill` instructions, depending on whether the values are assigned to registers or stack slots.
+The copies are created by inserting `copy`, `spill`, or `fill` instructions, depending on whether the values are assigned to registers or stack slots.

 This approach permits SSA form to be preserved throughout the register allocation pass and beyond.

-.. autoinst:: copy
-.. autoinst:: spill
-.. autoinst:: fill

-Register values can be temporarily diverted to other registers by the :inst:`regmove` instruction, and to and from stack slots by :inst:`regspill` and :inst:`regfill`.
+Register values can be temporarily diverted to other registers by the `regmove` instruction, and to and from stack slots by `regspill` and `regfill`.

-.. autoinst:: regmove
-.. autoinst:: regspill
-.. autoinst:: regfill

 Instruction groups
 ==================

-All of the shared instructions are part of the :instgroup:`base` instruction group.
+All of the shared instructions are part of the `base` instruction group.

-.. autoinstgroup:: base.instructions.GROUP

-Target ISAs may define further instructions in their own instruction groups:
+Target ISAs may define further instructions in their own instruction groups.

-.. autoinstgroup:: isa.x86.instructions.GROUP

 Implementation limits
 =====================